 |Watertight.
 Any corrosion self extinguishing||Your material won't fail in high stake environments|

-Triclad® is an atmospheric / open air cladded transition joint.
-We trust that you want to build the most reliable vessel, (cruise)ship or superyacht, so making the right choice for one of the most important welds in your ship is crucial.
-Find out why Triclad® is the most reliable and smartest choice you can make:
+TriClad® is an atmospheric / open air cladded transition joint.
+We trust that you want to build the most reliable sailing boat, cruiseship, marine vessel or superyacht, so making the right choice for one of the most important welds in your ship is crucial.
+Find out why TriClad ® is the most reliable and smartest choice you can make:

 |More energy in cladding process so we can create the best surface aluminium to steel bonding.||Less energy in cladding process (because the explosion is inside a bunker which can explode), so a weaker bonding surface.|